Barbara GERKE (PI)

 Jan VAN DER VALK (Postdoc)

 Dr. Jan van der Valk is a scholar-practitioner with a multi-disciplinary academic training in the fields of biology and anthropology.
 He was awarded the Ethnobotany Prize for Best Student in 2012, and the main findings of his MSc dissertation were published in Herbal Medicine.
 Jan’s interests revolve around the techno-scientific and material processes that transform natural substances into Tibetan medical formulas, which was also the main theme of his doctoral dissertation (University of Kent, 2017).
-Since 2012, Jan has also been studying Sowa Rigpa with his teacher Gen. Pasang Yonten Arya.
-In 2017, he opened his practice and herbal dispensary called ‘The Blue Poppy’ in Belgium.
+He studied Sowa Rigpa with his teacher Gen. Pasang Yonten Arya for more than a decade.

 RESEARCH ASSOCIATES